BIGJRA/BIGJRA.github.io/reborn.md

 |*Sachet*       |$1000          |
 |*PokeSnax*     |$400           |

-We will eventually need a Floral Charm and around 25-30 Honeys for sidequests later.
+We will eventually need 2 Floral Charms and around 25-30 Honeys for sidequests later.
 There is technically a cheaper option to get the honey later on, however.

 Sweet Scent Flower Shop Bottom